Charnwood-Eco-Hub/charnwood-eco-hub.github.io/_workshops-and-events/2025-08-23-screen-printing-workshop-part1.md

 ---
 # Screenprinting Workshop - Part 1

-Join us from 11AM to 1PM on Saturday 23rd August 2025 for the first part of our screenprinting workshop. £15 per person.
+Join us from 11AM to 1PM on Saturday 23rd August 2025 for the first half of our screenprinting workshop. £15 per person.

 **Learn to make your own design and screen.**